 In addition, the organization has a Spay/Neuter Assistance Program known as SNAP.
 Working with a number of area vets and clinics and available only for low-income pet owners who qualify, it reduces those prices even further, down to $10 for cats and $20 for dogs.
-Download the program packet to see if you're eligible.
+See the income tables on their website to see if you're eligible.

 04 of 05